Hancock County Community Coalition on Addiction

-The Hancock County Opioid and Addictions Task Force began in 2010 by a group of concerned community members who wanted to address the growing community health concerns related to opiate use and addiction.
+The Hancock County Community Coalition on Addiction began in 2010 by a group of concerned community members who wanted to address the growing community health concerns related to opiate use and addiction.
 Beginning with a community medication collection aimed at reducing the amount if opiate and other medications accessible for misuse, the Task Force has grown to include over seventy community stakeholders representing over thirty community organizations.

 To learn more or to join our efforts, contact us at 419-424-1985.